CQS: A Formally-Verified Framework for Fair and Abortable Synchronization: Discussion

 \section{Discussion}

 We have presented a new \sqs{} framework enabling efficient implementations for a whole range of fundamental synchronization primitives in a fair and abortable manner.
 We observed that the interplay between fairness and cancellation semantics can raise subtle semantic and correctness questions.
-We found formalization to be a useful tool when identifying correctness issues in our implementation, notably w.r.t. cancellation semantics.
-A practical consequence of our work is efficient support for such primitives in the context of Kotlin Coroutines, which we show to generally outperform existing designs offering similar semantics, in a wide range scenarios.

-Specifically, our algorithms outperform existing Java implementations in almost all scenarios and are often faster by orders of magnitude.
-Surprisingly, the CQS-based primitives frequently surpass even the \emph{unfair} versions of primitives from the standard Java library in our experiments.
-The main reason is the superior scalability of our design.
-More precisely, the \texttt{AbstractQueuedSynchronizer} framework combines the classic CLH~\cite{CLH} lock algorithm with an integer counter, which represents the synchronization primitive state and is updated by \texttt{CAS} operations.
-In contrast, the CQS implementation uses \texttt{Fetch-And-Add}-s to update the data structure state and maintains a queue of waiters with \texttt{FAA}-s on the contended path; thus, providing a more scalable solution.
+We found formalization extremely useful when identifying correctness issues in our implementation, notably w.r.t. cancellation semantics.
+A practical consequence of our work is efficient support for such primitives in the context of Kotlin Coroutines, which we show to generally outperform existing designs offering similar semantics in a wide range of scenarios.
+Specifically, our algorithms on top of CQS outperform existing Java implementations in almost all scenarios and can be faster by orders of magnitude.
+Surprisingly, the CQS-based primitives frequently surpass even the \emph{unfair} versions of primitives from the standard Java library in our experiments, thanks to the superior scalability of our design.

-Thus, CQS could serve as a basis for more complex semantics, designs, and primitives (e.g. fair readers-writer locks and synchronous queues), not only for Kotlin Coroutines but for other languages, such as C++ and Rust.
+We believe that CQS could serve as a basis for more complex semantics, designs, and primitives (e.g., fair readers-writer locks and synchronous queues), enabling efficient synchronization not only for Kotlin Coroutines but for other languages and platforms as well, such as C++, Rust, and Go.
 We plan to investigate this in future work, along with proof extensions to the release-acquire memory model semantics~\cite{kaiser2017strong}.